-(3) Reflects stock-based compensation including adjustments for the revaluation of performance share units.
+(1) Reflects equity-based compensation expense.

-(4) Includes net pension cost and net post-retirement cost relating to pension and other post-retirement benefit obligations during the applicable period, but in each case excluding the service cost relating to benefits earned during such period.
-See Note P - Pension and Post-retirement Benefits to our Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K.
+(2) Includes net pension cost and net post-retirement cost relating to pension and other post-retirement benefit obligations during the applicable period, but in each case excluding the service cost relating to benefits earned during such period.
+See Note P - Pension and Post-retirement Benefits to our Financial Statements in Part II.
+Item 8 of this Annual Report on Form 10-K.

-(5) Reflects expenses related to business development activities in connection with our growth and expansion initiatives.
+(3) Reflects expenses related to business development activities in connection with our growth and expansion initiatives, including acquisition-related costs for our NBI Acquisition and Sandbox Acquisition completed in August 2016.